- Yield : 8-10

 Method of Preparation

-In a large mixing bowl or stand mixer bowl, stir together flour, sugar, salt and yeast.
-Use a spoon stir in softened butter and 3/4 cup (180 ml) of milk until ingredients form a ball or using a stand mixer dough hook.
+In a large mixing bowl or stand mixer bowl, use a spoon to stir together flour, sugar, salt and yeast.
+Stir in egg, softened butter, and 3/4 cup (180 ml) of milk until ingredients form a ball or use the stand mixer dough hook on low speed.
 If necessary, add milk 1 tablespoon (15 ml) at a time to form a soft dough ball.

 Lightly oil a large bowl and transfer dough to bowl or add a little oil to the stand mixer bowl and coat dough with oil.

 Cover and proof 60 to 90 minutes at room temperature, or until dough doubles in size.

-Lightly dust a 12x18 baking sheet with semolina or two smaller baking sheets.
+Lightly dust a 12x18 baking sheet or two smaller baking sheets with semolina.
 Lightly dust work surface with flour and semolina.
 Roll dough out to about 1/2-inch (1.25 cm) thick.
 Cut into 8 to 10 muffins and transfer to baking sheet.
-Sprinkle with semolina and cover with plastic wrap or a baking sheet.
+Sprinkle with semolina and cover with plastic wrap or another baking sheet.

 Proof 30 to 45 minutes at room temperature or until nearly doubled in size.

 One-Step Cooking Method

 Preheat a non-stick griddle or skillet on medium heat to about 350°F (about 3 minutes).
 If your griddle is not non-stick, lightly coat with oil or cooking spray.
 Use a spatula to transfer the muffins to the griddle.
 Leave at least 1/2-inch between muffins.
 Keep remaining muffins covered until ready to cook.

 Cook the first side 3 to 6 minutes or until browned but not burnt.
-Use a spatial to carefully turn the dough over and cook the other side 3 to 5 minutes or until browned.
+Use a spatula to carefully turn the dough over and cook the other side 3 to 5 minutes or until browned.
 Fully cooked muffins will register at least 185°F (85°C) at the center on an instant read thermometer.
 Do not over cook, or your muffins will be dry.

 Two-Step Cooking Method